papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 #### Interaction 7 of Scenario A

-In step 7 of scenario A _logistic supplier_ request to get details of the open delivery instruction from _supplier_. _Logistic supplier_ receives details of the quantities planned to be delivered.
+In step 7 of scenario A _logistics supplier_ request to get details of the open delivery instruction from _supplier_. _Logistics supplier_ receives details of the quantities planned to be delivered.

 ```text
 curl --request GET \